Application of axiomatic formal theory to the Abraham--Minkowski controversy: Lagrangian Field Dynamics in a Dielectric-Filled Spacetime

+Again, differentiation is performed with respect to the material time-like coordinate $\bar x_0$ instead of the vacuum coordinate $x_0$.
+Furthermore, the Lagrangian density is explicitly quadratic in the macroscopic fields corresponding to real eigenvalues and a conservative system.

+Equations (\ref{EQw5.19}) and (\ref{EQw5.21}) form the basis for a new canonical theory of macroscopic fields in a simple linear dielectric.
+The new theory has similarities in appearance to the macroscopic Maxwell equations, but it is disjoint from the Maxwell theory because it is based in a flat non-Minkowski material spacetime $S_d(\bar x_0,x, y,z)$ instead of a vacuum Minkowski spacetime $S_v(x_0,x, y,z)$.
+Constructing the components of Eq.~(\ref{EQw5.19}), we have

-for the Lagrangian density given in Eq.~(\ref{EQf4.18}).
-Substituting the individual terms, Eqs.~(\ref{EQf4.19})--(\ref{EQf4.21}), into Eq.~(\ref{EQf4.17}), the Lagrange equations of motion for the electromagnetic field in a dielectric are the three orthogonal components of the vector wave equation
+for the Lagrangian density given in Eq.~(\ref{EQw5.21}).
+We substitute the individual terms, Eqs.~(\ref{EQw5.22})--(\ref{EQw5.24}), into Eq.~(\ref{EQw5.19}), then the Lagrange equations of motion for the electromagnetic field in a dielectric are the three orthogonal components of the vector wave equation

 For fields, the canonical momentum density